hwstar/rp-pico-vfo/README.md

 # FW_VFO_RPI_PICO
-Firmware for Raspberry Pi Pico-based VFO board with an ST7920 1602 Display
+Firmware for Raspberry Pi Pico-based VFO board with a parallel 1602 Display

 This is part of the Single Band SSB Radio hardware project.